gregluo2019/showMeTheMoney/README.md

 ## Containerise the frontend in docker container
 Execute the command "docker build -t my-react-app ." and "docker run -p 3002:80 my-react-app" to run the frontend in docker container
 ![run frontend in docker container](screenshots/frontend-in-docker.png)

+## Note:
+* The table is collapsible to hide/show details
+* Two ways in fetching data implemented in the hooks useFetchData and useFetchDataWithSWR